-This model provides accurate data for lead generation campaigns but not much else because it fails to account for customers who may have already interacted with other channels before converting.
+This model provides accurate data for lead generation campaigns but not much else because it fails to account for customers who may have interacted with other channels before converting.

 What are Google Ads Attribution Models

 Google Ads Attribution Models are used to measure the effectiveness of your ad campaign on your website’s traffic, leads, and sales.

 Google Ads Attribution Models allow advertisers to analyze and optimize their Google Ads performance based on specific criteria.

 Attribution models are a way to track marketing campaigns and see which ones impact potential customers the most.
 To do this, you create goals for various marketing campaigns where people must take action before they become counted as new customers.

 Google Ads Attribution Models are based on the type of user interaction with ads.
 They help you see which component drove a specific action and how that relates to conversion data.

 Attribution models are used to determine how much credit should be given to each marketing touchpoint in a campaign.

 Attribution models in Google Ads are based on the theory of the last touch.
 The final touch means that whichever channel is responsible for delivering your customer to you will receive 100% credit and be charged accordingly.